GRAPHIC-Global markets under Trump: Build the Wall (Street)!... and China

 By Marc Jones

-LONDON, Nov 2 (Reuters) - Donald Trump's campaign slogan in 2016 could have been 'build the Wall Street’, but a scan across global markets throws up plenty of surprises, especially in the emerging economies that have been in Trump's cross-hairs.
+LONDON, Nov 3 (Reuters) - Donald Trump's campaign slogan in 2016 could have been "build the Wall Street", but a scan across global markets throws up plenty of surprises, especially in the emerging economies that have been in Trump's cross-hairs.

 While the numbers may have been exaggerated by this year's COVID-19 crisis, most analysts agree that Trump's tax cuts, combined with low interest rates and the online boom, have made Wall Street a winner over the last four years.